uiceds/syllabus/manuscript.md

 4. The deadline for the worksheet review is usually a couple of weeks after class, so it is okay to wait until you're feeling better to complete it.
 However, we do have a pretty hard end of the semester at the beginning of December, and things can start to pile up if you fall behind.
 Come talk to me if that becomes an issue.

-## Homeworks and Exams
+## Homeworks and Quizzes

-Homeworks and Exams will be done through [PrairieLearn](https://us.prairielearn.com/pl/course_instance/137035/).
+Homeworks and Quizzes will be done through [PrairieLearn](https://us.prairielearn.com/pl/course_instance/137035/).
+The quizzes will be administered through the [Computer-Based Testing Facility (CBTF)](https://cbtf.illinois.edu/), which is a set of computer labs with access to PrairieLearn but not to the internet, and in particular not to resources such as Chegg or ChatGPT.
+There will be a quiz for each module, which will occur during the week following the 100% deadline for the homework for that module.

-In assigning these types of homeworks and exams, I'm placing emphasis on **mastery**.
+In assigning these types of homeworks and quizzes, I'm placing emphasis on **mastery**.
 The idea is to keep doing questions until you master the underlying concept or method.
 Once you do, you should be able to answer these questions very quickly.

 **Important**: When you log in to PrairieLearn, choose "Log in with Illinois" rather than "Log in with Google" or "Log in with Microsoft".
 The UIUC login is the only one that will work.

+You will be receiving emails from CBTF throughout the semester with instructions on how to sign up for quizzes.

 ### Homeworks